How to Use Competencies for Career Development

 Career Development allows employees to explore career options, pursue career goals, and ultimately take charge of their own careers.
 Providing career paths for your employees is one way to grow your people and ensure that they remain happy and engaged.

-When creating a career pathing program there are four features that you will want to include in the design process.
+When creating a career development program using career paths there are four features that you will want to include in the design process.